ferparra/My-Readwise/pages/Tweets From Jim Rutt (highlights).md

 	  ![](https://pbs.twimg.com/media/FpLqE8tWAAAUZSh.jpg) ([View Tweet](https://twitter.com/jim_rutt/status/1626619789383725056))
 - New highlights added [[Mar 6th, 2023]] at 6:45 PM
 	- Intelligence is not just about IQ, it's about the ability to make good decisions in complex situations.
 As H. L. Mencken once said, 'For every complex problem, there is an answer that is clear, simple, and wrong.'
 Let's embrace complexity and cultivate our intelligence in the… https://t.co/uc1oQJcxcn ([View Tweet](https://twitter.com/jim_rutt/status/1631056457767501834))
+- New highlights added [[Mar 31st, 2023]] at 11:28 AM
+	- "Prompt engineering" or even "prompt artistry" will quickly become one of humanity's most valuable skills.

+	  Prediction: a return of liberal arts majors to tech.
+At their best they know how to use words skillfully and often, creatively. ([View Tweet](https://twitter.com/jim_rutt/status/1641468970149593090))